PostdOK/preprocessing_emojis/README.md

 The function ***add_new_dictionary.R*** is adding new utf8hex-dictionaries to existing utf8hex-dictionaries.

 ### Transform text with emojis and other sc
-The functions ***read_emojis.R*** (not uploaded yet) and ***read_utf8hex.R*** transforms utf8hex codes into text that can be used for text mining purposes, especially automated text classification. read_emojis.R is equal to read_utf8hex.R - I added it as an extra file with a different name to improve visibility.
+The function ***read_utf8hex.R*** transforms utf8hex codes into text that can be used for text mining purposes, especially automated text classification.

-I'll also add a script dealing with further issues manually in the near future.
+I also added the script ***read_emojis.R***, which is showing the process of preparing a dictionary and transforming text all at one place.
+Thus, it includes some snippets from the other functions.
+The example is based on emojis.
+This script also shows how to deal with further issues manually.

 ## Further Notes
 I'll share my text classification scripts after the respective research is published, if possible.